ManuBoca92/cledara-tech-task/README.md

 # Cledara

-Cypress was chosen as the test framework of choice for this task, because I wanted to use a different test framework from the ones currently suggested in the task.
-I implemented the test framework using a component page object model.
-CPOM is a model that I was recently introduced to and decided to experiment with it on this task).
+Cypress was chosen as the test framework of choice for this task.
+The test is run on Holland & Barret site.

 ## Setup